-“Domestic abuse has long been invisible in our community, and yet it happens everywhere, every single day.
-Sometimes women don’t recognize what they are experiencing is abuse nor do the people who may witness the abuse, including friends and family.
+“Intimate partner violence and abuse has long been invisible in our community, and yet it happens everywhere, every single day.
+Sometimes women don’t recognize what they are experiencing is intimate partner violence and abuse, nor do the people who may witness it, including friends and family.
 Together we need to be better informed.
-We need to identify the different types of abuse and emphasize that abuse is not discriminatory: it impacts women of all ages, ethnicity and socio-economic backgrounds.
-Domestic abuse is completely unacceptable.”
+We need to identify the different types of abuse and emphasize that abuse is not discriminatory: It impacts women of all ages, ethnicities and socio-economic backgrounds.
+Intimate partner violence and abuse is completely unacceptable.”

-Transition House will provide information and education so you can make safe decisions.
+Transition House can provide information and education to help you in making safe choices.